Information for our suppliers

 Fraud policy (PDF, 0.54Mb)

 As well as setting up our own contracts, we use framework contracts set up by other government departments that have already been through the competition and tender process.
-We also use framework agreements set up by Government Procurement Service and the London Universities Purchasing Consortium (LUPC).
+We also use framework agreements set up by Crown Commercial Service and the London Universities Purchasing Consortium (LUPC).

 Tenders and contracts